bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

     broken counterparties, which puts the user's funds at risk.
-    Analysis indicated that CLN had fixed the original fake funding vulnerability but was unable to safely include a test for it before the vulnerability was disclosed, resulting the subsequent merge of a plugin introducing the exploitable race condition.
+    Analysis indicated that CLN had fixed the original fake funding vulnerability but was unable to safely include a test for it before the vulnerability was disclosed, resulting in the subsequent merge of a plugin introducing the exploitable race condition.
 After Morehouse's disclosure, a quick patch was merged in CLN to prevent the race condition from crashing the node.